makerdao/community/governance/polls/Approve Multisig for Velodrome NFT - October 3, 2022.md

 ## Review

 The community can vote in this poll to express support or opposition to the following changes:
-* Approve the following 3/4 Multisig for managing the airdropped Velodrome NFT.
-Management of this NFT involves voting on what Velodrome token pairs to incentivize liquidity providers.
+- Approve the following 3/4 Multisig for managing the airdropped Velodrome NFT.
+Management of this NFT involves voting on what Velodrome token pairs to incentivize for liquidity providers.

 ### Multisig Details